BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/the_return_of_the_king.md

 **"The Heir of Isildur"** - Aragorn does not have to pay any points for Andúril, Flame of the West, he automatically has this upgrade - it is free.

-**"Fight for us and Regain Your Honor"** - Spirit models from this army list count as being in range of a banner if Aragorn is within 6".
+**"Fight for us and Regain Your Honor"** - Spirit models from this army list count as being in range of a [banner][Banner] if Aragorn is within 6".